 Suggested action plan

-The SCA element of the PSD2 regulation will be implemented at the end of December this year, so we recommend discussing its impact with your payment service provider/acquirer (PSP) at the earliest opportunity.
+For applicable countries the SCA element of the PSD2 regulation will be enforced at the end of December this year, so we recommend discussing its impact with your payment service provider/acquirer (PSP) at the earliest opportunity.

 For example, you may want to ask them: